 To slip = glisser, une chute // Un slip = underwear, panties, briefs

 One might mean losing your balance, the other covers up your shame.
 Both can be embarrassing and/or Freudian.

 A sale = les soldes, une promotion // Sale = dirty

 One fires up our endorphins and justifies our wild spending, while the other is a dirty word in some circles.

 A coin = une pièce de monnaie // Un coin = a corner

 One is a small metallic piece of money, the other is the place where walls and dunces meet.

-If you never want to make these mistakes again, sign up for a free trial of English lessons at Gymglish.com.
+If you never want to make these mistakes again, try our online English course Gymglish today.